Insights

 • The FHSA is only one of several accounts that you can use to save towards the purchase of a first home – you can combine the savings from your FHSA with the funds in a TFSA and the RRSP Home Buyers’ Plan to maximize your down payment.

-Since 1992, the best option for tax-advantaged savings for a first-time home purchase has been the RRSP Home Buyers’ Plan, which allows you to use money from your RRSP towards the purchase of a first home.
+Until recently, the best option for tax-advantaged savings for a first-time home purchase had been the RRSP Home Buyers’ Plan, which allows you to use money from your RRSP towards the purchase of a first home.
 That money then needs to be repaid to your RRSP over a 15-year period.

 This new account allows for: